 Most importantly, find a food that is specifically formulated for goldfish.

-The labels on the food canisters should tell you the percentages of protein in the food.
+The labels on the food canisters should tell you the percentages of protein ipresent.

-A goldfish kept in cool water (below 60 degrees) will need about 25 percent protein, while fish swimming in warmer water might do well with a higher amount.
+If kept in cool water (below 60 degrees) they will need about 25 percent protein, while fish swimming in warmer water might do well with a higher amount.

 Be careful that the food you choose doesn’t include a lot of cheap, nutritionally empty fillers like corn or soybean which are hard for goldfish to digest and will cloud up the water.